JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 ```

 We now create a new system image called `ExampleSysimagePrecompile.so` where
-the `precompile_statements_file` keyword argument has been giving, pointing to
+the `precompile_execution_file` keyword argument has been giving, pointing to
 the file just shown above:

 ```